 This Ultimate Vanilla Frosting Recipe is THE MAIN reason my clients LOVE my cakes so much…

-So, please be open-minded.
 I know buttercream is the “standard frosting” out there, but it does not deserve to be.
-Its overwhelming sweetness actually DAMAGES the beautiful flavour of a GOOD cake.
+Its overwhelming sweetness actually DETRACTS from the beautiful flavour of a GOOD cake.